Rajdeep Sardesai: Early life

-Sardesai was born in Ahmedabad, Gujarat to a Goan father and a Gujarati mother.
+Sardesai was born in Ahmedabad, Gujarat, to a Goan father and a Gujarati mother.
 His father, Dilip Sardesai, was a former Indian Test cricketer and his mother, Nandini, is an activist in Mumbai and former head of the Department of Sociology at St. Xavier's College, Mumbai.
 He completed his schooling up to ICSE from the Campion School, Mumbai, and did two years of ISC at The Cathedral & John Connon School, Mumbai.
 Thereafter he graduated in economics from St. Xavier's College, Mumbai.
 He then went to University College, Oxford, earning the degrees of Bachelor of Arts in jurisprudence (promoted to Master of Arts by seniority) and Bachelor of Civil Law.

 While at Oxford he made six first-class cricket appearances for Oxford University and one for a combined Oxford and Cambridge side against the 1987 Pakistani touring team.
 He was awarded a cricket Blue at Oxford.

 Career

 Sardesai worked with The Times of India for six years, after joining it in October 1988, and was the city editor of its Mumbai edition.
-He entered television journalism in 1994 as Political Editor of New Delhi Television (NDTV).
+He entered television journalism in 1994 as political editor of New Delhi Television (NDTV).
 He was the Managing Editor of both NDTV 24X7 and NDTV India and was responsible for overseeing the news policy for both.
 He hosted popular shows like The Big Fight at NDTV.

 He quit NDTV on 17 April 2005 to start his own company, Global Broadcast News (GBN), in collaboration with the American giant CNN and Raghav Bahl's TV18.
 The latter broadcasts the Indian Edition (in English) of CNBC called CNBC-TV18, the Hindi consumer channel, CNBC Awaaz and an international channel, SAW.
 The new channel with Sardesai as the Editor-in-Chief was named CNN-IBN.
 It went on air on 17 December 2005.
-Channel 7 has also come under this umbrella after Sardesai's company bought a 46 percent stake in the channel.
+Channel 7 has also come under this umbrella after Sardesai's company bought a 46 per cent stake in the channel.
 Channel 7 was later renamed IBN7.

 On 29 May 2014, Reliance Industries Ltd announced it would be acquiring control in Network 18 Media & Investments Ltd, the parent of CNN-IBN, IBN7 and CNBC-TV18.
 The board of RIL approved funding of up to ₹40 billion to Independent Media Trust (IMT), of which RIL is the sole beneficiary, for acquisition of control in Network 18 and its subsidiaries.
 Subsequently, on 1 July 2014, Sardesai, editor-in-chief of CNN-IBN, along with the entire founding team — editorial and managerial — resigned from the Network18 group.

+He is a consulting editor with the India Today Group and anchors a prime time show on India Today since 2014.

 Personal life

-He is married to journalist and author Sagarika Ghose.
-Sardesai and Ghose have two children, son Ishan, and daughter Tarini.
+He is married to journalist, author and Trinamool Congress leader Sagarika Ghose.
+Sardesai and Ghose have two children, son Ishan who is ENT surgeon, and daughter Tarini.

-Controversy

-On 30 September 2014, Sardesai was allegedly heckled by a group of Indians in the Madison Square of New York, however, the person representing the group denied these allegations and claimed that Rajdeep "begun the physical assault".